Support Us Button Widget

 Table of Contents

-Imagine yourself walking through the woods on a clear autumn day.
-Morning dew glistens upon fir boughs as the afternoon sun filters through the canopy.
+Imagine walking through the woods on a clear autumn day.
+Morning dew glistens on fir boughs as watery sunlight filters through the canopy.
 The air is crisp but you can just pick out the scent of rich duff — the fallen needles, leaves, and cones now decaying on the forest floor.
 Turning your gaze downward, you spy a button-shaped mushroom peeking out from the dirt.

 A baking sheet full of spongy, dried mushrooms.